e0da/alt/README.md

 alt
 ===

 Google Chrome doesn't display image alt text in a tool tip.
 This extension fixes that by simply copying the alt text to the title attribute.
-The title attribute is not overwritten if it's already set. [jQuery.live] is used so that all images—even those loaded dynamically—are updated.
+The title attribute is not overwritten if it's already set. [jQuery.on][] is used so that all images—even those loaded dynamically—are updated.

 Download and Install
 --------------------

-Download and install via the [Chrome Web Store].
+Download and install via the [Chrome Web Store][].

 Implementation
 --------------

-alt is written in [CoffeeScript] and maintained at its [GitHub project].
+alt is written in [CoffeeScript][] and maintained at its [GitHub project][].

 Development Requirements
 ------------------------